levkk/rwf/README.md

 ## Status

 Rum is in early development and not ready for production.
 Contributions are welcome.
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines and [ARCHITECTURE.md](ARCHIECTURE.md) for a tour of the code.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines, [ARCHITECTURE.md](ARCHIECTURE.md) for a tour of the code, and [ROADMAP.md](ROADMAP.md) for a non-exhaustive list of desired features.